gcsescience.com 26 gcsescience.com

 to break these bonds is called the activation energy.

-The activation energy is the minimum amount of energy
+energy is the minimum amount of energy

 work by lowering the activation energy for a reaction.